DanielOchoa/full-calendar-example/README.md

 # Workout Calendar

 This is a very simple drag'n'drop activity calendar example using fullcalendar.js and some sprinkles of es6 with react.js.

-It was devised to test out the feasibility of using jspm react and fullcalendar for a more ambitious daytime project.
+It was devised to test out the feasibility of using jspm, react and fullcalendar on a more ambitious project.

 ## Install instructions (dev mode):